Ascot Heritage Handicap Preview, Tips, Runners & Trends

 Ascot Heritage Handicap Jockey Statistics

-The leading jockey in the Ascot Heritage Handicap over the last 14 renewals is David Probert, who has won the race three times, with those three winners coming from Duretto (2015), Alsakib (2023) and The Reverend (2024).
+The leading jockey in the Ascot Heritage Handicap over the last 15 renewals is David Probert, who has won the race three times, with those three winners coming from Duretto (2015), Alsakib (2023) and The Reverend (2024).
+The only other jockey to have recorded multiple wins in the Ascot Heritage Handicap is Cieren Fallon (2 wins).

 JockeyR-W-PWinEW